QDScholium/ScholiumAI/README.md

 - Community Forums: It's like Goodreads for papers!
 Rate, discuss, and share the most illuminating articles you've come across.

 Please feel free to contribute!
+- If there are any feature requests or issues, please let me know in the issues tab or email me at sunny@scholium.ai.